-Drive up the Craters of the Moon NM Loop Road to the parking pullout for the Inferno Cone “trail.”
+Drive up the Craters of the Moon National Monument Loop Road to the parking area for the Inferno Cone “trail.”
 Park here (6,040 feet).
-This climb is part of a multi-peak endeavor including Big Craters, Silent Cone, North Crater, and Paisley Cone.
+This climb is part of a multi-peak endeavor that includes Big Craters, Silent Cone, North Crater, and Paisley Cone.
 This route is the next leg of a traverse from North Crater to Paisley Cone.

 From the gravelly saddle at the base of the Northwest Ridge, scramble up loose lava gravel then scrub/grass to reach the ridge.
 Follow the ridge on scrub/grass to the narrow, rocky outcrop that is the summit of Paisley Cone.